jjcardena/reacted-readable/README.md

     $ npm install --save

+The backend API uses a local development server that can be found [here](https://github.com/udacity/reactnd-project-readable-starter).

+Clone the repo and use [npm](https://www.npmjs.com/):

+    $ npm install

 ## Use

 Start project using npm

     $ npm start

+Start the backend using node

+    $ node server

 ## Important

-The backend API uses a local development server that can be found [here](https://github.com/udacity/reactnd-project-readable-starter).
-Use the url const located in [src\utils\api.js](https://github.com/jjcardena/reacted-readable/blob/master/src/utils/api.js) to set your url and port for the server.
+Use the url const located in [src\utils\api.js](https://github.com/jjcardena/reacted-readable/blob/master/src/utils/api.js) to set your url and port for the backend server.

 ## create-react-app